bihealth/sodar-core-legacy/docs/source/app_sodarcache_api_django.rst

-.. _app_sodarcache_api:
+.. _app_sodarcache_api_django:

 Sodarcache Backend API Documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This document contains API documentation for the backend plugin in the ``sodarcache`` app.
+This document contains Django API documentation for the backend plugin in the ``sodarcache`` app.
 Included are functionalities and classes intended to be used by other applications.